aozora/bootmetro/README.md

 ## Versioning

-### Latest Release: v0.5
+### Latest Release: v0.6

-* first official drop with:
+* Various bug fixes
+* restored correct use of OpenSans web font
+* upgraded to use Twitter Bootstrap v2.2.1
-   * tiles
+* added ListView demo
-   * almost complete Bootstrap re-styled with MetroUI
+* added Wizard demo (in progress)
+* styled modal dialogs as Metro guidelines for messages and errors/warnings.

 ## ToDo